ufal/npfl114/labs/faq.md

       print(*[element.numpy() for element in data])
   ```

+  When a GPU is visible, you should create the `generator` explicitly on a CPU
+  using a `with tf.device("/cpu:0"):` block (on macOS, it will crash otherwise).

 - _How to call numpy methods or other non-tf functions in `tf.data.Dataset.map`?_

   You can use [tf.numpy_function](https://www.tensorflow.org/api_docs/python/tf/numpy_function)